Best Football Stats API in 2026 — Compared

 Weaknesses

 - League-gated pricing.
 The Starter plan at €29/month only gives you 5 leagues.
 If you need the English Premier League, La Liga, Serie A, Bundesliga, and Ligue 1 - that is your entire allocation.
-Any additional league requires upgrading to Growth (€99/mo).
-Costs escalate quickly.
+The sixth league triggers an upgrade or another purchase.

 - Free tier is extremely limited.
 Only the Danish Superliga and Scottish Premiership.
 Not useful for most prototyping scenarios.

 - Add-on costs stack up.
-The base plan price is just the beginning. xG data, odds, and additional leagues are all separate charges.
-A fully featured Sportmonks setup for a betting app can easily exceed €400/month.
+The base plan price is just the beginning. xG data, odds, news, older historical data, extra calls, and additional leagues can all add cost.
+A serious betting or analytics product can move several pricing pages away from the headline plan.

 Verdict